Shops, haircuts return in April as UK lifts lockdown slowly - WTMJ

 Under the government plan, shops and hairdressers will reopen April 12.
 So will pubs and restaurants, though only outdoors.
 Indoor venues such as theaters and cinemas, and indoor seating in bars and restaurants, are scheduled to open May 17, and limited crowds will be able to return to sports stadiums.
 It is also the earliest date Britons may be allowed foreign holidays.

-The final stage of the plan, in which all legal limits on social conduct are removed and nightclubs can reopen after 15 months of closure, is set for June 21.
+The final stage of the plan, in which all legal limits on social contact are removed and nightclubs can reopen after 15 months of closure, is set for June 21.

 The government says the dates could all be postponed if infections rise.